griffpatch/CPCYorkPP/pages/resources.md

 Up and Coming Events
 --------------------
-**Randy Clarke Monday 12th September St Michael le Belfrey**

-Randy Clarke, the founder of Global Awakening and most known for hisinternational healing ministry, will be sharing and ministering in two session at St Michael le Belfrey (SMLB) here in York.
-2-4.30pm Will be a session for Church Leaders & those in Ministry; 7-9.30pm a Healing Service and Celebration, open to all.
-For more Info check out http://www.belfrey.org/uploads/2/9/6/0/2960825/randy-clark-final-design_1_orig.jpg

 **Prayer ministry Training Saturday October 1st in the Belfrey hall from 9.30am -1pm**

 Run by St Michael le Belfrey, a training morning for all those in Prayer Ministry.
 The title for the morning is “Made in the image of God” and our speaker is Rev Mary Jobling who is a Fresh Expressions curate from Scarborough.
 The event comprises two sessions: “Praying out my identity in God” and "Praying out someone else’s identity in God”.
 There will be time to worship, have Q & A , and the opportunity to pray together.
 All are welcome.
 Please let mits know if you are intending to go (to pass rough numbers on so they have enough tea/coffee available!!) and NB.
 There will be no PIP on this morning.